What is a cultivar?

 One last thing: most cultivars can only be propagated by a cutting—not seed

-A note for the lawyers: most corporate cultivars are copyright-protected
+A note for the lawyers: some corporate-made cultivars are copyright-protected

 We hope you’re sitting down as you read this next paragraph.

-Almost all of the cultivars sold in nurseries are under copyright from their parent growing company.
-This means it’s actually against the law to propagate them because it would be infringing on the company’s copyright!
-Plant companies spend enormous amounts of money using the techniques we described above to give us new plants with a wide range of colors, heights, blooms, and drought tolerance.
-Unfortunately, the law says that these cultivar plants are their intellectual property.
+Many cultivars sold in nurseries are under copyright from their parent growing company.
+That means it’s actually illegal to propagate them—even for your own garden.
+You’d be infringing on the company’s copyright.
+Plant companies spend years and enormous amounts of money using the techniques we described above to develop new cultivars.
+The law says that these cultivar plants are their intellectual property.
 It’s something to keep in mind as we consider planting cultivars.